christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 }, []);
 ```

-You could also call this function on user interaction:
+You could also call this function on user interaction.
+Update the `Change dog` button with an onClick event:

 ```js
 <button onClick={getFeaturedDog}>Change dog</button>
 ```

+Clicking the `Change dog` button should fetch a new dog image and update the value of `dog` in state.

 ## Completed build

-A completed build can be found [here](https://github.com/pursuit-curriculum-resources/starter-react-lifecycle-networking)
+A completed build can be found [here](https://github.com/pursuit-curriculum-resources/starter-react-lifecycle-networking/tree/solution)